Memories

 As an adult, I know fall is here when I hear the sound of geese flying overhead.
 A neighbor has a pond where they often stop on their journey south.
 We put out the birdfeeders for the birds that winter here, and the chipmunks scurry around gathering food for the long winter ahead.
 Watching the bright colors of summer fade into fall can be both breathtaking and a little sad, as we watch the earth take on a new type of beauty.

-Watching these wonders of nature often reminds me of the seasons of life and the beauty in each one.
+Observing these wonders of nature often reminds me of the seasons of life and the beauty in each one.
 Through my ever-changing surroundings I have the privilege of continually reminiscing about each of the stages of life that I’ve experienced so far and savoring memories of each one.